dsccommunity/DscResource.DocGenerator/README.md

 ### `Generate_Wiki_Content`

-This build task runs the cmdlet `New-DscResourceWikiPage` to build documentation for DSC resource.
+This build task runs the cmdlet `New-DscResourceWikiPage` to build documentation for DSC resources.
 It will also copy the content of the wiki source folder if it exist (`WikiSourceFolderName` defaults to `WikiSource`).